-Amber Budden, National Center for Ecological Analysis and Synthesis (NCEAS) Senior Fellow, DataONE
+Amber Budden, National Center for Ecological Analysis and Synthesis (NCEAS), Director of Learning and Outreach

 Director of Learning and Outreach at the National Center for Ecological Analysis and Synthesis, I am an open science facilitator, community manager and data literacy trainer.
 I lead the NCEAS Learning Hub and short course activities; co-lead DataONE and the Arctic Data Center, with a focus on supporting the community in open science learning and practices; collaborate on Make Data Count in exposing data level metrics to promote transparency and credit; and am co-PI of the Permafrost Discovery Gateway.
 Across these roles I provide project management, support community development, develop e-resources, provide training and outreach to user communities, implement communication strategies, engage in public speaking and plan and facilitate meetings and events.